 As for the rest, there were various odds and sods.
 Some Highlanders, a handful of transient Irishmen, a magnificent Jamaican called Victor who never took off his hat and carried himself like a prince, a guy from Malta, there were a few Sikhs, a Singaporean [or perhaps he was Malaysian], a contingent of students letting down the cause by earning instead if agitating, and lastly a smattering of middle class deadbeats among whom I was proud to number myself.
 Oh, and there was Molly.
 Molly was about four foot six inches tall, a redhead with a beehive hairdo that added roughly another twelve inches to her height and a habit of expressing herself with such ear-cracking obscenity that all conversation froze solid whenever she appeared in the canteen.
 No doubt there were others who have fallen through the gaps in my memory.
 But all in all quite a melting pot.

 The rapid staff turnover meant that it wasn’t long before I got put onto a cycle.
 My driver was Big John, a tall, laid-back individual who usually wore a sardonic grin on his face.
-He was a dead ringer for Lee Marvin, the American film actor, except that he wore a mustache, which to my knowledge Lee Marvin never did.
+He was a dead ringer for Lee Marvin, the American film actor, except that he wore a moustache, which to my knowledge Lee Marvin never did.
 I was pleased to have him as a driver because he was tremendous company, as well as being a complete nutcase.
-For some reason Partick Garage at that time only operated Leyland Atlanteans so that instead of being separately housed in cab and saloon both driver and conductor were more or less continuously together.
+For some reason Partick Garage at that time only operated Leyland Atlanteans, so that instead of being separately housed in cab and saloon, both driver and conductor were more or less continuously together.
 My usual position when not collecting fares or taking the weight off my feet was standing at the front next to the driver’s compartment, listening to John wisecracking away as he steered the bus.
 He had been employed in a variety of different jobs before becoming a driver.
 I think he had been a chef for a while.
 But the one that has remained anchored in my memory is a stint as a beach photographer in Blackpool.
 He would josh passengers to their face as they stepped on the bus, something I would never have been able to get away with, but John managed to carry it off like a seasoned comic playing the Glasgow Empire.

-It was just as well that he did manage to get away with it, because on the whole the relationship between crews and the travelling public was not exacty sweetness and light.
+It was just as well that he did manage to get away with it, because on the whole, the relationship between crews and the travelling public was not exacty sweetness and light.
 There is no doubt that standards had dropped somewhat.
 The job for life attitude and the rather militaristic approach towards discipline and turnout that had still characterised the service in the nineteen-fifties had by the swinging sixties become pretty much anathema to most of the younger generation.
 Rebellion was in the air and the GCT was not immune to its influence.
 The notion of service had become associated with social conservatism and propping up the system.
 It even rubbed off on maverick dissidents such as myself, not particularly committed to changing the world and indeed pretty sceptical about the whole youth culture.
 Most people were in the job for the short term anyway and possessed little commitment.
-They were not about to take any smash from the punters and usually gave as good as they got, the cause of considerable acrimony at times.
+They were not about to take any snash from the punters and usually gave as good as they got, the cause of considerable acrimony at times.

 Nevertheless I cannot recall having been personally involved in any really serious incidents (I think I would have remembered this if I had).
 If I did occasionally badmouth a passenger it was usually only if I had been badmouthed first and I had a sufficiently well developed sense of self-preservation to know whether a potential opponent was likely to ignore Queensberry Rules during an encounter.
 In which case I would choose the sensible option and decide that discretion was the better part of valour, even if it meant nearly biting off my tongue in the process.
 Fights and physical assaults were of course not unknown and there was a tragic incident the following year when a young conductor from Partick Garage was attacked on his bus on his way back from Dalmuir West and subsequently died from his injuries.
 However I am happy to say that I did not myself come face to face with any violent scenarios and I am fairly sure that my experience was the norm rather than the exception.

 If there was a problem with a punter you could nearly always be sure that drunkenness was involved.
-This was at its worst on Friday and Saturday nights after the pubs had closed although quite often you got it during the week as well.
+This was at its worst on Friday and Saturday nights after the pubs had closed, although quite often you got it during the week as well.
 Of course there was very much a hard drinking culture in Glasgow at the time, to the extent that it was generally regarded as socially acceptable.
-However in my view much of the public drunkenness on display was associated with the restrictive licensing laws that were in force.
+However, in my view, much of the public drunkenness on display was associated with the restrictive licensing laws that were in force.
 Pubs closed at half past two in the afternoon, opened again at five o’clock and closed at 10 pm.
 They were shut altogether on Sundays, although you could get a drink at a small number of “Hotels”, most of which were basically just drinking establishments with a special Sunday license.
 All this had led to a habit of concentrated drinking, particularly on Friday and Saturday nights, when the last hour or so before closing time would be utter bedlam with large quantities of booze going down the hatch at a rate of knots.
 There was also a greater degree of mixing spirits with beer than there seems to be today.
-Lest I sound puritanical about all this let me be perfectly frank and say that I would join in with the rest of them whenever time and money permitted.
+Lest I sound puritanical about all this, let me be perfectly frank and say that I would join in with the rest of them whenever time and money permitted.
 As I said, there was no real stigma attached to this sort of behaviour.

-But the long and the short of it was that come around 10 pm on Friday and Saturday nights the streets of Glasgow would be filled with thousands of males in various stages of intoxication, staggering and reeling all over the place, puking on the pavements, up closes having a piss, singing at the top of their voices, what have you.
+But the long and the short of it was that come around 10 pm on Friday and Saturday nights, the streets of Glasgow would be filled with thousands of males in various stages of intoxication, staggering and reeling all over the place, puking on the pavements, up closes having a piss, singing at the top of their voices, what have you.
 And a sizeable number of these would be getting the bus back home.
 The degree to which you got hammered depended to a certain extent on what part of your route you were on when the pubs came out.
 Sometimes it was the bus in front of you that got most of it, sometimes the one behind you.
 But if you were unlucky you could get a full swinger, i.e. a bus so fully loaded that the top deck swung from side to side while you were travelling between stops.
 It was an experience everyone dreaded, myself included, but what could you do?
 There were instances of drivers who, with or without the connivance of their conductors, would deliberately cause their vehicle to break down at a terminus just to avoid this sort of mayhem.
 With Leyland Atlanteans it was sometimes possible to achieve this by pressing the starter button in first gear while holding the bus stationary with the footbrake.
 This was of course an extremely selfish thing to do for it meant that somebody else got landed with a double load.
 But then esprit de corps among crews was pretty well absent most of the time, especially if they worked out of different garages.

 And so if, on a weekend late shift, I found myself dealing with a full complement of drunks I just tried to grin and bear it, there was no other option.
 The best approach was to humour them, to act the daft laddie as they used to say.
 Any display of cockiness or aggression on my part was likely to be a big, big mistake.
 Funnily enough I nearly always managed to collect their fares off them, even though it was sometimes a slow process, with me waiting determinedly while some inebriated punter attempted to focus his eyes on a small pile of coins in the palm of his hand, trying to figure out the difference between a sixpence and a threepenny bit.
 But the thing I hated most was when somebody fell asleep and you discovered him slumped comatose in his seat just as you were arriving at the terminus.
 There were two things I dreaded about this.
 One was trying to wake him up.
 The other was asking him for his fare back to wherever he should have got off in the first place.